This tutorial will show you how to set up a TLS/SSL certificate from Let’s Encrypt on an Ubuntu 16.04 server running Apache as a web server.

-When you are ready to move on, log into your server using your sudo account.
+When you are ready to move on, log into your server using your sudo-enabled account.

 - sudo apt-get update

-Generating the SSL Certificate for Apache using the Let’s Encrypt client is quite straightforward.
+Generating the SSL certificate for Apache using Certbot is quite straightforward.
 The client will automatically obtain and install a new SSL certificate that is valid for the domains provided as parameters.

 To execute the interactive installation and obtain a certificate that covers only a single domain, run the

 certbot command like so, where example.com is your domain:

 If you want to install a single certificate that is valid for multiple domains or subdomains, you can pass them as additional parameters to the command.
 The first domain name in the list of parameters will be the base domain used by Let’s Encrypt to create the certificate, and for that reason we recommend that you pass the bare top-level domain name as first in the list, followed by any additional subdomains or aliases:

 - sudo certbot --apache -d example.com -d www.example.com

 For this example, the base domain will be